 How Radiation Treatment Works for Prostate Cancer

-The oxidative stress is the primary cause for most side effects that include secondary cancers, urinary and fecal problems experienced by prostate cancer patients during and after radiotherapy.
+Oxidative stress is the primary cause for most side effects that include secondary cancers, urinary and fecal problems experienced by prostate cancer patients during and after RT.

 Patients are going to use dietary supplements during and after RT for cancer in hopes to improve their outcome.
 About 81% of RT cancer patients do so without ever telling their physician.

-On this paper Dr.Kenneth Conklin, MD, Ph.D. from the University of California, Los Angeles (UCLA) Medical Center, questions the theoretical basis for the argument against concurrent anti-oxidant usage.
+In this paper Dr.Kenneth Conklin, MD, Ph.D. from the University of California, Los Angeles (UCLA) Medical Center, questions the theoretical basis for the argument against concurrent anti-oxidant usage while undergoing RT.

 Dr. Conklin acknowledges that radiation does indeed kill cells by generating high levels of free radicals, but this does not necessarily preclude the use of antioxidants as adjuvant dietary supplements during treatment.
 Conklin points out that radiotherapy is most useful in well-oxygenated tissues.

 Antioxidants, as a class, improve blood flow and therefore promote the normal oxygenation of tissues, thereby rendering tumors more—not less—susceptible to radiation.

 Numerous studies have shown that vitamin E and selenium, two known anti-oxidants, protect against radiation-induced cancers.

 A precise combination of antioxidants can help decrease damage expected from radiotherapy, including the formation of other cancer, especially in high-dose radiation since RT reduces tissue antioxidants.

 In laboratory animals, for example, radiation exposure has demonstrated to reduce cellular vitamin E levels.